stefan-wuensch/tmp/README.md

 Find that RDS ID on the page.

-In Step #4 we found the value for MasterDB is `HUIT-Nagios-CloudWatch-BootcampMasterDatabase`, so we're searching for that ID here:
+In Step #4 we found the value for MasterDB is `AWSbootcampDemoMasterDatabase`, so we're searching for that ID here:

 ![](https://github.com/HUIT-Systems-Management-Linux-UNIX/Cloud_Monitoring_Services/blob/master/Documentation/Images/rds-3.png)